Broncos–Seahawks rivalry: Russell Wilson trade

 Following the disastrous 2022 season, the Broncos acquired head coach Sean Payton from the New Orleans Saints in another major trade.
 The Broncos improved in the 2023 season, but still finished with an 8–9 record and missed the playoffs, and Wilson was benched in favor of Jarrett Stidham with two games remaining in the season.
 On March 4, 2024, Wilson was informed by the Broncos organization that he would be released at the beginning of the 2024 NFL league year.
 The Broncos missed the playoffs in 2022 and 2023 with Wilson as their starting quarterback.
 The $85M dead cap hit resulting from Wilson's release set a record for the largest dead cap hit in league history.
 Wilson would sign a one-year deal with the rival Pittsburgh Steelers for the veteran's minimum eleven days later.

 The trade is widely considered to be one of the worst in NFL history from Denver's side, drawing comparisons to the infamous Herschel Walker trade and to the Deshaun Watson trade which also occurred in the 2022 offseason.
+Seattle used one of the first-round picks acquired from Denver to draft three-time Pro Bowl cornerback Devon Witherspoon.